MinerU Output Files Documentation

 Common Fields

-All content blocks include a page_idx
+- All content blocks include a

-field indicating the page number (starting from 0).
+field indicating the page number (starting from 0). - All content blocks include a

 Sample Data